Don’t wait until our cool nights turn into full-on cold days. Now is the time to begin thinking about how to winterize your home.

 We joke, but cold weather can be dangerous if you are not prepared.
 Completing the above checklist can help keep you safe and warm this season.

-There may be additional winterizing duties that are important for your area or neighborhood.
-If you’re new to town, ask your neighbors how they prepare for winter.
+There may be additional things you need to do to winterize your home that are important for your area or neighborhood.
+If you’re new to town, ask your neighbors how they prepare for cold weather.
+And if you have additional questions, your Beverly-Hanks RealtorⓇ is always available to help!